fwcd/mini-blocks/README.md

 On the technical side the game uses the SceneKit framework for rendering and is structured using a combination of the entity-component architecture provided by GameplayKit and classic model-view separation.
 This choice of architecture makes it extensible, avoiding common pitfalls in traditional inheritance-heavy designs, and provides great modularity on top.

-By including a compatibility layer, the game can use either AppKit or UIKit for input handling, thereby making it possible to play the game both using mouse/keyboard on macOS and using on-screen touch controls on iOS.
+By including a compatibility layer, the game can use either AppKit, GameController or UIKit for input handling, thereby making it possible to play the game both using either mouse/keyboard or touch controls on macOS, iOS and iPadOS.

 The game and assets are created entirely from scratch and © fwcd 2022.